Contents of this Post

 Sadly, Christ is too often missing from the Christians.

 As someone said recently over at Baptist Center for Ethics, we might have more success in finding Christ in the Christmas season if we weren’t so busy hoping to find peace and joy at the mall.
-Or, I might add, trying to find it in the wealth and power that this world’s political and economic systems can be manipulated to bring to us.
+Or, I might add, trying to find it in the wealth and power that this world’s political and economic systems can be manipulated to bring to (a small minority of) us.